 Materials: 100% certified organic cotton.

-According to Textile Exchange, organic cotton still represents only a small fraction of all cotton produced, counting for less than 1% of global cotton production.
+According to the Textile Exchange Farm and Fibre Report 2010, organic cotton still represents only a small fraction of all cotton produced, counting for 1.1% of global cotton production in 2010.
 Access to organic cotton and other sustainable materials is still a significant barrier to increasing the use of these materials in the fashion industry.

 Textile Exchange is a non-profit membership based organisation that works to increase the global market for sustainable fibres, with a special focus on stimulating farming and trading of organically grown cotton.

 G-Star is a member of Textile Exchange and supports the efforts of this organisation to minimise the harmful impacts of the global textile industry and maximise its positive effects.
 For more information about Textile Exchange, please visit www.textileexchange.org.

 2.4 - Sustainable washing and manufacturing

 We are working with our suppliers on various innovative dyeing and finishing processes, including ozone bleaching, laser treatments and natural tanning of leather, that have a reduced social and environmental impact:

 Styles in Lexicon Denim DK Aged fabric are made using innovative dyeing and finishing processes that generate a big reduction in water (up to 95%), energy and chemical usage in comparison to conventional processes.
 In addition, these denims are dried in the air with a rotating system that is able to dry 40.000 jeans in 25 minutes, instead of using conventional dryers.
 Lexicon denim is available in the G-Star collection since the Spring/Summer 2013 collection.

 As of the Autumn/Winter 2012 collection, several coats are made from a special compactly woven fabric called Stover Nylon.
 With an innovative weaving technique, the fabric is woven into a tight compact weave.
 This generates a high degree of water repellency without the need for chemicals.